Communities

 General comments

-Pastychomper‭ wrote about 3 years ago · edited about 3 years ago
+Pastychomper‭ wrote over 3 years ago · edited over 3 years ago

 Formaldehyde is an ingredient in some nail treatments, it makes the nails harder by creating cross-links between strands of keratin.
 Since these "keratin treatments" also involve formaldehyde I suspect they do the same thing to the keratin in hair - the hot bar straightens the hair and the formaldehyde bonds it in that shape.
 Naming the procedure "keratin whatever" is probably just a marketing ploy, since keratin is a natural protein and formaldehyde is a well-known poison.